joseRamirez98/TheAntGame/README.md

   <li>To run the application, while still on Eclipse IDE, in the A1prj directory, look for a file named Simulator_1Prj.launch.
 Right click, select "Run as", click Simulator_1Prj</li>
 </ul>

+The process is the same to run A2 and A3 projects.

 ## Introduction for A1
 This semester we will study object-oriented graphics programming and design by developing a simple video game we’ll call ThePath.
 In this game, you (the player) will be controlling an ant walking around a path while trying to avoid collisions with spiders and to keep your ant fed.